Wickham Festival: Wickham

+In 2024 Wickham Festival moved across the A334 to a new, flatter, grassed site with better access and drainage.

 Present day

 2010s

 The 2014 festival started with one of Wickham's biggest audiences, when 7,000 people saw James Blunt perform in the Big Top.
 Other acts to appear that year included Lightning Seeds, Bellowhead, The Ukulele Orchestra of Great Britain and Hugh Cornwell.
 The festival was also treated to a rare UK appearance from Steve Earle & the Dukes.

 2014 also saw the introduction of the Acoustic Stage, and the first editions of the Wickham Festival podcast.

 The 2015 festival saw the introduction of an open mic stage and a late night Festival Club, a new viewing platform for the use of disabled festival-goers, and other improved facilities.

 Artists appearing at the festival included: Billy Bragg, Seth Lakeman, Eliza Carthy Big Band, 10cc, The Proclaimers, Moulettes, Show of Hands, Martin Carthy, Wilko Johnson, Andy Fairweather-Low, Tom Robinson, De Temps Antan, The Spooky Men's Chorale, Askew Sisters, The South, Lisbee Stainton, Luka Bloom, Tankus the Henge, Les Barker and Roy Bailey.

 Wickham Festival 2015 was awarded the 'Best Festival (Cap. under 15,000)' at the 2015 Live Music Awards, and was shortlisted for 'Best Event' at the Portsmouth WOW247 Awards.

 The number of stages at the Festival increased for 2016.
 The site included three covered stages and one open air stage, as well as a performance stage for dancers.
 All Time Grates sponsored the main stage at the festival, with Sam FM and The Breeze joining the festival to support the second stage.

 In 2017 the camping capacity was increased with three added fields, and a free concert at Wickham Community Centre was scheduled to entertain early arrivals on the Wednesday evening.

 After its successful launch at the 2017 festival, it was announced that Jonathan Pie would be returning in 2018 to headline the comedy stage.
 The festival ultimately included five fully programmed stages of music, as well as the late night comedy and the return of a free concert in the Wickham Centre.

 Wickham Festival 2018 won the 'Best Festival' award at The News Guide Awards 2019.